MicrosoftDocs/power-platform/power-platform/developer/isvstudio/index.md

 > - ISV Studio is a preview feature.
 > - [!INCLUDE[cc_preview_features_definition](../../includes/cc-preview-features-definition.md)]

 ISV Studio supports applications built on the Microsoft Dataverse that are published to and deployed through [AppSource](https://appsource.microsoft.com/).
-No telemetry will be provided on side loaded solutions not deployed through AppSource.
+No telemetry is provided on side loaded solutions not deployed through AppSource.

 The applications currently available on the Dataverse includes Power Apps and Dynamics 365 for Sales, Marketing, Service, and Talent.
 ISV Studio now provides telemetry features in Dynamics 365 Finance and Operations.

-When end user installs an application from AppSource, a consent dialog will be displayed requesting the user to acknowledge that contact, usage, and transactional information may be shared with the application provider.
+When end user installs an application from AppSource, a consent dialog is displayed requesting the user to acknowledge that contact, usage, and transactional information may be shared with the application provider.
 This information is used by the provider to support billing and other transactional activities and to enable telemetry in ISV Studio for the ISV to learn from and act on.

-A customer can request that data not be shared with the provider, in which case Microsoft will remove all data from that particular tenant within ISV Studio.
+A customer can request that data not be shared with the provider, in which case Microsoft removes all data from that particular tenant within ISV Studio.

 To access the public preview of ISV Studio, navigate your browser to [https://aka.ms/ISVStudio](https://aka.ms/ISVStudio/).

-## Pre-requisites
+## Prerequisites

+Prerequisites are different for Microsoft Dataverse and for Dynamics 365 Finance and Operations.

 ### For Microsoft Dataverse